 "In Witness whereof we have hereunto subscribed our names at Cape Cod the eleventh of November, in the Reign of our Sovereign Lord, King James of England, France and Ireland, the eighteenth, and of Scotland the fifty-fourth.
 Anno Domini, 1620."

-Early tragedy hit on December 9, 1620 when Bradford's wife, Dorthea May Bradford, drowned overboard before the band of Pilgrims had landed.
+Early tragedy hit on December 9, 1620 when Bradford's wife, Dorthea May Bradford, drowned overboard before the band of Pilgrims had embarked upon the land.
 It was early in the dawn hours, and no one witnessed the fall.
 The cause of the fall was never determined.

 There were only 23 family units to survive that cold winter after arriving November 21, 1620 in what is now Provincetown Harbor.
 It was not until December 26 that they selected Plymouth on Cape Cod to establish their living quarters.
 That was less than 50 people by then.
-However, today it can be estimated that some 25+ million of our country's 310 million population probably are descended from that original group of 102 Englanders.
+However, in 2018, it can be estimated that some 25+ million of our country's estimated 325 million population probably are descended from that original group of 102 Englanders.
 Most of them were members of the Separatists religious movement in England, which objected to the Roman Catholic likeness of the Church of England.

 These Pilgrims were a mere handful of Light-bearers, on the edge of a vast and Dark Continent.
 But the Light of Jesus Christ was penetrating further into the heart of America.
 William Bradford would write with remarkable discernment.
 "As one small candle may light a thousand, so the light kindled here has shown unto many, yea in some sort to our whole nation . . .
 We have noted these things so that you might see their worth and not negligently lose what your fathers have obtained with so much hardship."

 It was the fall of 1621 when this vigorous band of survivors from that first terrible fatal winter first celebrated what we have come to know as a festival of Thanksgiving.
-Gov. Bradford called for the occasion, and the only two sets of recorded words do we have to describe come from Edward Winslow and Gov. Bradford:
+Gov. Bradford called for the occasion, and the only two sets of recorded words do we have describing the first Plymouth Thanksgiving come from Edward Winslow and Gov. Bradford:

 "They began now to gather in the small harvest they had, and to fit up their houses and dwellings against winter, being all well recovered in health and strength and had all things in good plenty.
 For as some were thus employed in affairs abroad, others were exercised in fishing, about cod and bass and other fish, of which they took good store, of which every family had their portion.
 All the summer there was no want; and now began to come in store of fowl, as winter approached, of which this place did abound when they came first (but afterward decreased by degrees).
 And besides waterfowl, there was great store of wild turkeys, of which they took many, besides venison, etc. Besides, they had about a peck of meal a week to a person, or now since harvest, Indian corn to that proportion.
 Which made many afterwards write so largely of their plenty here to their friends in England, which were not feigned but true reports."